truenas/documentation/content/_includes/TrueCommandLDAP.md

 * Domain: *dc=mycorp,dc=com*
 * User ID Field: *uid*

-When *bobby.singer* attempts to log in, TrueCommand establishes an SSL-secure connection to the LDAP server and then attempts to bind with the static domain *uid=bobby.singer,dc=mycorp,dc=com* and the user-provided password.
-If successful, the user authentication is verified, and Bobby Singer may access TrueCommand.
+When *bobby.singer* attempts to log in, TrueCommand establishes an SSL-secure connection to the LDAP server and attempts to bind with the static domain *uid=bobby.singer,dc=mycorp,dc=com* and the user-provided password.
+If successful, the user authentication verifies, and Bobby Singer may access TrueCommand.

 #### Indirect Bind
 The indirect BIND authentication method is more dynamic and searches for the proper user domain settings rather than making format assumptions.
 With TrueCommand, indirect BIND configures a *bind user* (typically a read-only, minimal-permissions user account) with a known domain/password to perform the initial bind to the LDAP server.
-Once logged in, TrueCommand searches for the user domain currently requesting to login.
+After logging in, TrueCommand searches for the user domain requesting to log in.
 It then attempts a second bind with the user domain and provided password.

 Example: